AliRiaz34/GuitarDex/currentjob.md

 deviating a bit from roadmap.

-i want to focus on setting up what html templates im going to use. not gonna focus on looks, just want elements and fuctionality im gonna have.
+i want to focus on setting up what html templates im going to use.